 Busan is a city of beautiful beaches, glamorous night scenes, and modern history.
-As the second largest metropolitan area in Korea, it has been announced as Lonely Planet’s number 1 in “10 Best places to visit in Asia in 2018”.
+As the second largest metropolitan area in Korea, it was announced as Lonely Planet’s number 1 destination in “10 Best places to visit in Asia in 2018”.
 The biggest advantage of touring Busan is that most of the main attractions are easily accessible by subway.
 Travelers with a tight budget can purchase a one-day pass for unlimited rides on Busan subways within the same day.
 With a ticket in hand, set out for a full day of fun and delicious food in Busan!

 The subway system in Busan consists mainly of six different lines: Lines 1 to 4, Busan-Gimhae LRT connecting Busan to Gimhae, and the Donghae Line covering the coast from Seo-myeon through Haeundae to Ilgwang.
 Most travelers arrive in Busan through Gimhae International Airport, Busan Station or Busan Bus Terminal, which are connected to Gimhae International Airport Station (Busan-Gimhae LRT), Busan Station (Busan Subway Line 1), and Nopo Station (Busan Subway Line 1) respectively.
-We recommend purchasing the one-day pass to start your tour of Busan as soon as you arrive.

 The one-day pass allows unlimited rides on the same day of purchase for all subway lines except the Busan-Gimhae LRT and Donghae Line.
 Tickets cost 5,000 won each, and are available at all ticket vending machines located inside of the city's subway stations.
 The ticket machines offer assistance in Korean, English, Japanese, and Chinese for the convenience of international travelers.
 To purchase a one-day pass, simply select the designated button at the bottom right-hand side of the machine.
 However, keep in mind that these machines only accept payment by cash in the form of 1,000 won bills and 500 won and 100 won denomination coins.
 If you happen to run out of smaller bills, simply ask for an exchange at the station office or use a money exchange machine to break down larger bills.